About Sparky and Shady

 Sometimes we are reactive, protective and overwhelmed.

-Children do not need complex theory to begin.
-They need simple, repeatable language that helps them notice what is happening, return to calm and try again.
+Children need simple, repeatable language that helps them notice what is happening, return to calm, be kind to themselves and try again.

 That is what Sparky and Shady was created to do.